-On February 28th, 2017, EmbraceRace Co-founders Andrew Grant-Thomas and Melissa Giraud had an illuminating conversation with people who submitted questions and with our special guest, child psychologist Dr. Allison Briscoe-Smith.
-Here’s the recording.
-The transcript and related resources follow.
+On February 28th, 2017, EmbraceRace Co-founders Andrew Grant-Thomas and Melissa Giraud, along with participating EmbraceRace community members, had an illuminating conversation with our special guest, child psychologist Dr. Allison Briscoe-Smith.
+You can LISTEN to the conversation or read the transcript below.

 Allison: Great to talk to you both and with everybody.